Opsydia Parkwalk Opportunities EIS Hero

 The manager

-Parkwalk Advisors is a specialist university spinout investor with more than £500 million in assets under management.
-It was founded in 2009 and in 2017 acquired by IP Group, a leading intellectual property commercialisation company with net assets of £1.2 billion (December 2023) and a market capitalisation of c.£560 million (May 2024).
-In 2017, IP Group acquired Touchstone Innovations, which was set up to invest in promising technology companies spun out of Imperial College and University College London.
+Parkwalk Advisors is a specialist university spinout investor with £500 million assets under management.
+It was founded in 2009 and since 2017 has been part of IP Group, a leading intellectual property commercialisation company with net assets of £952.5 million (March 2025) and a market capitalisation of £482.2 million (June 2025).
+IP Group also acquired Touchstone Innovations, a commercialisation company with close links to Imperial College and University College London.

 The combined group gives Parkwalk a strong hand when accessing deal flow and negotiating terms, as well as providing a possible exit route for investors.

-The investment committee consists of nine investment professionals including founders Moray Wright and Alastair Kilgour.
+The investment team consists of eight investment professionals including founder Moray Wright and Alastair Kilgour.
 The team has experience across banking, fund management, start-ups, venture capital, and drug development.

-Before your subscription is invested, the cash will be held by the custodian, Mainspring Nominees Limited.
+Before your subscription is invested, the cash will be held by the custodian, Apex Unitas Limited.
 After investment, shares will be held by the nominee, MNL (Parkwalk) Nominees Limited.

 Investment strategy